Rocco Lo Presti: Biography

 Lo Presti was born on May 6, 1937, in Marina di Gioiosa Ionica from a humble peasant family.
 The father Salvatore Lopresti and the mother Maria Caterina Femia make do as they can, working the land.
 The first of eight children, he leaves elementary school very early and joins his uncle, in close contact with the capobastone (head of command) of Gioiosa Ionica, Rocco Amleto Monteleone, known as " Roccu u Regginu ", managing the business of his uncle and Monteleone, in the market fruit first, and market fish after.

 At the age of 16, he left Calabria and moved to Piedmont together with his cousins, the Mazzaferro brothers.

 In 1957 he was arrested in Casale Monferrato for selling counterfeit money, together his cousin Cosimo Ierinò, known as " Cosimu u Caddara".

 In 1963 he was sent to stay in soggiorno obbligato in Bardonecchia, and booming construction puts on a small construction company.
 In September of the same year, Mario Corino, unionist and future mayor of Bardonecchia was attacked and beaten at night by strangers.
 The police arrested for the attack, two calabrese workers.
 Francesco Ursino, brother-in-law of Lo Presti, and Antonio Zucco, originally from Ciminà.
 Questioned by the judge, the two declared to have beaten Corino, because he was an Italian Labor Union spy.
 Lo Presti had been the instigator.

-In 1965 he was arrested in Geneva by the Swiss gendarmery, with Alberto Re, an entrepreneur of Bardonecchia, for a series of thefts in the villas.
+In 1965 he was arrested in Geneva by the Swiss gendarmerie, with Alberto Re, an entrepreneur of Bardonecchia, for a series of thefts in the villas.
 They were arrested for the last shot they took.
 Theft of 60 million jewels inside a judge's villa.
 He was tried and sentenced to two years imprisonment.